Jan 5, 2020

 There are many benefits to nursing, but working extremely long shifts is not one of them.
 Here are a few pointers to help you get through them.

 There’s not a nurse in the world who doesn’t struggle to overcome fatigue at some stage during a long shift.
+A long shift is considered to be any shift that is longer than 9 hours in length.
 Tiring work, emotionally draining cases, and unsociable hours can feel like the perfect storm.
 While you’re going to get tired, I want to show you it doesn’t have to be all gloom and doom.
 Take a look at the following half a dozen tips from the pros, and you’ll be able to master the art of long shifts in no time at all.

 What you do outside of work is just as important as when you’re on the ward.
 You need to be taking care of yourself, but it’s something that can be hard to find the time for.
 The secret is to start imagining yourself as an athlete.
+Considering how physically demanding nursing can be, you already sort of are an athlete.
 Athletes would never fail to find the time to eat healthy, rest, and stretch, and you should never cut corners when it comes to the things that will make you look and feel great.
 Something as simple as pampering yourself can make all the difference to your state of mind and those all-important energy levels.
 Make the time for it, and before you know it, you’ll have formed a habit for a lifetime.

 Sugary drinks certainly give you an instant burst of energy, but the problem is the comedown is twice as hard.
+Towards the end of a long shift, sugary drinks will likely cause you to begin feeling tired.
 You want to avoid them as much as possible, particularly in the 2 hours before you’re due to get some well-deserved shuteye.
 It’s no use clocking off after a mammoth shift only to be wide awake for hours in bed.
 Fuel your body the right way so that you can drift off the moment your head hits the pillow, and you’ll feel far better for it in the morning.

 Getting in shape is probably the last thing you feel like doing when you’re working a long shift after a long shift, but it really will give you more energy and vitality.
 You’ll be fitter so you can deal better with the exertions of your job, and you’ll have regular doses of endorphins.
 This will lift your mood, improve your self-image, and generally just make you feel great about yourself.
 There’s nothing better than being able to look in the mirror and know you’re the one who made the smart choices every day.